danieltran2016/Module_9_Custom_README_Generator/README.md

 ## Features

-this allows the users to
+IT uses node.js to create a README.

 ## Tests

 Many tests have been run